 As a rule, Member State experts (RTA and experts going on missions) and Member States Project Leaders are expected to be permanent public administration or assimilated agents/staff.
-Compensation for RTAs whether coming from the public administration or a mandated body is regulated by the provision in Annex B (as reflected below under 3.2).
+Compensation for RTAs whether coming from the public administration or a mandated body is regulated by the provisions in Annex B (as reflected below under 3.2).

-Temporary public staff may exceptionally be hired by Member State administrations, semipublic or mandated bodies, as per the provisions in the Twinning Manual.
+Temporary public staff may exceptionally be hired by Member State administrations, semi-public or mandated bodies, as per the provisions in this Twinning Manual.